March 31st, 2014 by Jon

 So, if Default Folder X has suddenly stopped working on your machine, see if you bought the Mac Bundle 4.0 recently – or purchased Elite Keylogger Pro separately – and installed it.
 If so, this is probably what’s causing the problem.

-The only recommendation I have to get Default Folder X working again is to uninstall Elite Keylogger Pro.
+To get Default Folder X working again you need to uninstall Elite Keylogger Pro.
 And be careful – you must uninstall it according to WideStep’s instructions http://help.widestep.com/how-to-uninstall-elite-keylogger-mac/.
 Using a “clean up” application or just throwing the application in the Trash is not enough to remove it from your system.

 I’ve contacted WideStep to see about fixing or working around the conflict and will update this as I have more information.
 Sorry for the trouble and for any time you’ve wasted troubleshooting this (hopefully you haven’t killed an entire week like I have…)